-Based on our risk assessment, we considered the areas most susceptible to fraud to be management's incentives and opportunities for fraudulent manipulation in relation to posting inappropriate journal entries to revenue as well as timing of the recognition of other income items.
+Based on our risk assessment, we considered the areas most susceptible to fraud to be management override of controls and revenue recognition of non-rental income around year end.

 Our procedures in respect of the above included:

 - Testing a sample of journal entries throughout the year, which met a defined risk criteria, by agreeing to supporting documentation; - Assessing significant estimates made by management for bias; and - Selecting a sample of other income around the year end and assessing whether the income has been recognised in the correct period.